Hurricane Flora: Aftermath

 In Tobago, the great agricultural damage from Flora caused the crop plantations to be abandoned.
 As a result, the economy of the island changed towards tourism.
 The destruction of the Tobagonian rainforests resulted in a continual decline of agriculture on the island due to animals previously in the forest eating the crops for food.
 The passage of the hurricane reduced the height of the rainforest canopy above 800 ft by half.
 Twenty-five years passed before the canopy reached its previous height.

 In the Dominican Republic, damage reports were largely unknown by a month after the hurricane passed the island, primarily in the western provinces.
 There, roads were still impassable, large areas remained without electricity, and helicopters could not land in remote areas due to mud, silt, and up to 3 ft of water in all landing fields.
 One official estimated several months would pass before survey teams could obtain information on loss of life and overall damages.

+Hurricane Flora had a lasting impact on Cuba's disaster risk reduction policies.
+The extensive damage and loss of life led the Cuban government to institutionalize disaster preparedness as a central part of state governance.
+The event catalyzed the development of Cuba's Civil Defense system, integrating community-based preparedness and centralized response mechanisms, which significantly reduced mortality in subsequent hurricanes.
 The government of Cuba implemented further restrictions on ongoing rations, including adding rations on sugar for the first time in the country's history.
 Amidst a political crisis between Cuba and the United States, the Cuban Red Cross refused aid from the American Red Cross, referring to the offer of aid as hypocritical "by a country [the United States] that is trying to destroy us [Cuba] with economic blockades and other measures."
 The Soviet Union delivered large quantities of food, medicine, and other supplies vital to recovery, while the other satellite states in Europe promised aid.
 China sent medicine and powdered milk totaling about $200,000 in value while also contributing the same amount in cash.

-Due to its impact on the Caribbean nations, the name Flora was retired after this year and was replaced by Fern.
+Retirement

+Due to the severe damage and loss of life the hurricane caused across the Caribbean, the name Flora was retired from the rotating list of Atlantic tropical cyclone names by the Weather Bureau in the fall of 1963.
+It was replaced with Fern for the 1967 season.